Paula Rodriguez, age 99, passed away peacefully surrounded by her loving family on September 4, 2019.

 She will be laid to rest at Greenmount Cemetery.

-To send flowers to Paula's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Paula Rodriguez, please visit our floral store.